microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/display/libraries/iOS.md

 ```

 ## Example
-Here is an example from the iOS renderer to give you a feel for how this works:
+Here is an example from the iOS renderer.

 ```csharp
 var hostConfig = new HostConfig() { ... };